MikroElektronika/mikrosdk_click_v2/clicks/spectral3/README.md

 ### Application Init

-> Initializes driver and reset module.
+> Initializes the driver and configures the sensor.

 ```c